Renee Leota

-Renee Leota (born 16 May 1990 in Wellington), is a female association football player who represents New Zealand at international level.
+Renee Leota (born 16 May 1990) is a New Zealand football player who played for the New Zealand women's national football team and competed at the 2008 Summer Olympics.

 Career

-Leota made her senior international debut as a substitute in a 0–3 loss to China PR on 14 November 2006.
+Leota was born in Wellington.
+She made her senior international debut as a substitute in a 0–3 loss to China PR on 14 November 2006.

 She was included in the New Zealand squad for the 2008 Summer Olympics, appearing as a substitute in both the 2–2 draw with Japan and the 0–1 loss to Norway.

 Leota, who had made a single substitute appearance at the 2006 Women's U-20 World Cup finals in Russia as they held Brazil to a goalless draw, was again included in the U-20 squad for the 2008 Women's U-20 World Cup finals in Chile.
 She appeared in the first group game as a second-half substitute as New Zealand lost 2–3 against African champions, Nigeria, and scored with her first touch of the ball in their second group game as she came on as a 65th-minute substitute, helping NZ to a 4–3 win over the hosts.
 In 2010, she represented New Zealand for a third Under-20 World Cup, this time in Germany, playing in all three group games.